gautriv/gautriv.github.io/_posts/2024/4/2024-06-14-unlockpdf.md

 ## Using the PDF Password Remover Tool

 The interface is as simple as it gets.
-Here’s how you unlock your PDF:
+Here's how you unlock your PDF:

 1. **Upload Your PDF**: Click on the "Upload PDF" button and select your file.
 2. **Specify Password Details**:
    - **Number of Characters**: Enter the maximum length of the password.
    - **Type of Characters**: Choose whether the password contains numbers, alphabets, or a mix.
 3. **Start Brute Force**: Hit the "Start Brute Force" button and watch the magic happen.
 The tool will display a processing message and give you an estimated time to crack the password.
-4. **Download Your Unlocked PDF**: Once the password is found, it will be displayed on the screen, and you’ll get a download link for the unlocked PDF.
+4. **Download Your Unlocked PDF**: Once the password is found, it will be displayed on the screen, and you'll get a download link for the unlocked PDF.
 Easy peasy!

 ## Estimated Processing Time